naokimas/naokimasuda.github.io/gsd.md

-# New Graduate Student Orientation (Naoki's part) --- Fall 2022
+# New Graduate Student Orientation (Naoki's part) &ndash; Fall 2023

+I have only 15 mins, so only key things you should know right now.
+I will present all others in my talk in Graduate Mentoring Seminar next week.

+## TA/grader duties

+# Structure of graduate programs

 ##	First-year courses